tengu-team/layer-kafka-rest-confluent-k8s/README.md

 # Add / remove rest instances
 juju config kafka-rest "pods=3"
+# Or configure the autoscaler
+juju config kafka-rest "autoscale=2,5"
 ```

 ## Caveats

 - This charm should only be used for producing data to Kafka.
 Creating consumers will return a wrong baseline url and require sticky sessions if #pods > 1.
+- Autoscale will trigger at 50% CPU utilization.
+The pod itself requests 1000m CPU.

 ## Authors